Inflect logo

 Natural Disaster Risk

-Springfield Central has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.5 out of 10, as of September 2025.
-The area is not prone to significant seismic activity.
+Springfield Central has a low overall risk profile for natural disasters, with a composite score of 2.5 out of 10, as of September 2025.
+The area is not prone to significant seismic activity, and its inland location mitigates direct coastal threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business